Eb0nY-April14/text-based-python-calculator/README.md

     * My mentor Tim Nelson for his immense help, continuous guidance and feedback.

-    * Stack Overflow and Flake8Rules websites for helpful resources especially with handling exceptions and looping continuously until valid input and response are provided.
+    * Stack Overflow and Flake8Rules websites for helpful resources especially with handling exceptions, looping continuously until valid input and response are provided and continuation line indentation.